Nick-prof/Notemaking-App/README.md

 # Notemaking-App
-App which can keep a track record of all your notes!
+App which can keep a track record of all your notes using fast-api!